 Agfa Enterprise Imaging Services involved: PM, Global TS, Applications

-User Authentication – LDAP Point of discussion (Agfa team realized we have not gone over this point)
+User Authentication – LDAP

 The LDAP (Lightweight Directory Access Protocol) authentication service provides direct-access user authentication to Enterprise Imaging XERO Viewer.
 Users accessing the Enterprise Imaging XERO Viewer server using LDAP authentication will be presented with a login dialog, there the user will enter their credentials.
 If the credentials are authenticated against the LDAP authentication server, the user will be granted access to view data images in Enterprise Imaging XERO Viewer.
 Additionally, the customer may request themes be mapped to associated LDAP user groups.
 These themes can control: data access, data filtering and presentation customizations.